Haas Factory Team

 Haas Factory Team Overview

-Haas Factory Team (HFT) is an American professional stock car racing team competing in the NASCAR Cup Series and the NASCAR O’Reilly Auto Parts Series.
-Founded in 2025 and owned by Gene Haas, the team is based in Kannapolis, North Carolina.
-HFT emerged following the closure of Stewart–Haas Racing and fields entries in car numbers 41 and 00.
-With Joe Custer as president, the team has quickly established itself with competitive race participation and a victory in the O’Reilly Auto Parts Series.
+Haas Factory Team (HFT) is an American professional stock car racing team that competes in the NASCAR Cup Series and the NASCAR O’Reilly Auto Parts Series.
+The team is owned by Haas Automation founder Gene Haas and is headquartered in Kannapolis, North Carolina, approximately 10 miles north of Charlotte Motor Speedway.
+Established in 2025 following the closure of Stewart-Haas Racing, HFT operates from the same facility that Stewart-Haas Racing previously occupied.
+The team currently fields entries in the No. 41 and No. 00 car, with Joe Custer serving as team president.
+Haas Factory Team maintains technical alliances with multiple organizations and made the transition from Ford to Chevrolet in 2026 through a technical partnership with Hendrick Motorsports.
+Since its inception, HFT has quickly established itself in national stock car racing, achieving notable results including victories in the O’Reilly Auto Parts Series.

 Founding and Organizational Origins